themosis/documentation/configuration.md

 In order to install the application, you need to fill in the database options as well as defining your local virtual host URL in the `APP_URL` and `WP_URL` configurations.

 The `APP_URL` variable is the base URL of your application and the `WP_URL` is the base URL of the WordPress directory.
-Here WordPress is installed in the sub-directory `cms`, so make sure to keep the `/cms` fragment in your `WP_URL` value.
+Here WordPress is installed in the subdirectory `cms`, so make sure to keep the `/cms` fragment in your `WP_URL` value.

-> You can use [Laravel Homestead](https://laravel.com/docs/5.7/homestead) has a local development tool for your projects.

 ### Retrieving environment configuration